alexbevi/alexbevi.github.com/_posts/2022-01-24-generate-mongodb-index-utilization-report.markdown

 |data.users|age_1|NumberLong(0)|Tue Jan 18 2022 14:05:40 GMT-0500 (Eastern Standard Time)|13721600|{"v":2,"key":{"age":1},"name":"age_1","ns":"data.users"}|
 |encryption.__keyVault|_id_|NumberLong(0)|Tue Jan 18 2022 14:05:40 GMT-0500 (Eastern Standard Time)|36864|{"v":2,"key":{"_id":1},"name":"_id_"}|
 |medicalRecords.patients|_id_|NumberLong(0)|Tue Jan 18 2022 14:05:40 GMT-0500 (Eastern Standard Time)|36864|{"v":2,"key":{"_id":1},"name":"_id_"}|

+As indexes aren't free (see ["Indexing Strategies"](https://docs.mongodb.com/manual/applications/indexes/)) dropping unused indexes will allow you to reclaim some disk space and potentially improve write throughput.

+Note that the _Last Used_ values are reset when a `mongod` is restarted.
+If the _Usage Count_ is `0`, the _Last Used_ value will indicate the time the process was started; not when that index was actually last used.

+Let me know if you find this script useful in the comments below ;)